 Figure~\ref{fig:bert_pos} shows the cosine similarity of BERT's~\cite{devlin-etal-2019-bert} position embeddings where we observe significantly higher similarity between adjacent position embeddings compared to distant tokens.
-Similarly, The bias values of T5 Bias~\cite{JMLR:v21:20-074} decay with increasing relative distance as shown in Figure~\ref{fig:t5_bias}, indicating that attention is stronger amongst close tokens.
+Similarly, the bias values of T5 Bias~\cite{JMLR:v21:20-074} decay with increasing relative distance as shown in Figure~\ref{fig:t5_bias}, indicating that attention is stronger among close tokens.

-The BERT's \texttt{[CLS]} token (position ID 0) shows a special pattern as shown in Figure~\ref{fig:bert_cls_pos}: contrast to other tokens, its cosine similarities are not higher with its adjacent tokens.
-Given \texttt{[CLS]} token behaves like a compressed memory token trained using next sentence prediction, the phenomenon motivates our current work, suggesting that different priors should be given to special tokens for best performance.
+BERT's \texttt{[CLS]} token (position ID 0) shows a special pattern as shown in Figure~\ref{fig:bert_cls_pos}: in contrast to other tokens, its cosine similarities are not higher with its adjacent tokens.
+Given that the \texttt{[CLS]} token behaves like a compressed memory token trained using the next sentence prediction, the phenomenon motivates our current work, suggesting that different priors should be given to special tokens for best performance.